domlawlor/domlawlor.com/_projects/2-Biblical Bomb Squad.md

   * Music and sound effects made by Tim, use the gameboys sound hardware 4 channels (2 Square, 1 Wave, and 1 Noise)
   * Controls limited to D-Pad, A, B, Start, and Select.
 Though analogue stick on gamepad also works for as D-Pad

 Out of 185 entries, our game was rated 16th.
 The puzzles seemed to divide players in how much they enjoyed the game.
-Some finding the difficulty too high, while others complaining it was too easy!!
+Some people found the difficulty too high, while others complained it was too easy!!
 It definitely showed us the difficulty of making good puzzles

 Source code is here - [Github](https://github.com/domlawlor/GBJAM10)